 One of the first gurus of the evolution of Southwestern cuisine was Stephan Pyles.
 I don’t think he ever set out to become a guru, but it just happened.
 And I’m glad it did.

 It was because of his love for the food that he grew up on in West Texas, as well as all of the other regional cuisines of Texas, (it’s a big state), that Stephan expanded Southwestern cuisine to include the Texas way of cooking, to which he refers to as the “new Texas cuisine.”
-And he wrote his first book about it in 1993.

 One Thanksgiving, I made a completely Southwestern meal from the cookbook.
 The girls were little then, and wanted no part of any lengthy holiday meal, so I designed the meal to suit our adult spicy tastes.
 I made a chorizo-corn stuffing for the turkey, on which I rubbed adobo-honey sauce, and served sweet potato enchiladas topped with tomatillo salsa and black bean-mango relish.
 I also remember making blue corn muffins with toasted pine nuts.

 Red Sage was the name of his restaurant in Washington, DC, which unfortunately I never got to.
-But I actually read this book cover to cover to my husband, while we were on a road trip.
+But I read this book cover to cover to my husband, while we were on a road trip.
 The book is fascinating, with in-depth stories about cowboys and Indians and the foods they foraged and ate.
-The recipes also spectacular.
+The recipes are also spectacular.